 - a.
 Make sure the master on/off switch (see the "Component Identification" section on page 6) on all lift units is turned to the OFF position. - b.
 Turn the master on/off switch of the first lift unit to the ON position.
-The green colored power indicator light located just below the buttons should turn on once the master on/off switch is turned ON.
-It will take 15-20 seconds for the display screen to completely start up and be ready to use.
-The display screen will display several messages as it initializes and then a "System Check, Please Wait" message for 5 seconds.
-Once the screen is done starting up it will show a "Select Radio Frequency" message along with the current radio settings.
+The green colored touch screen power indicator light located just below the screen should turn on once the master on/off switch is turned ON.
+It will take 15-20 seconds for the touch screen to completely start up and be ready to use.
+The Main Menu screen (see Section 2.15 for more information) will be shown with a series of icons on the screen.
+Select the Lift Program button to start the program used to lift a vehicle.
+NOTE: After completing startup, the screen may automatically change to the Lift Program screen.
+If this occurs, then the step of selecting the Lift Program button can be skipped. - c.
+The control box will initialize and then the screen shown below will appear on the touch screen.
+(NOTE: All screens shown in this manual are simplified versions of what is actually shown on the display to help clarify button locations and functions.)